 What Is Factor Investing?

 Factor investing simply refers to consciously overweighting, or tilting, specific assets above their market weight to attempt to capture a premium (excess return) from an independent source of risk, known as a risk factor.
-These risk factors explain the differences in returns between diversified portfolios previously attributed to “skill.”
+These risk factors simply describe characteristics of assets, and explain the differences in returns between diversified portfolios previously attributed to “skill.”
 The handful of widely accepted factors includes Beta, Size, Value, Momentum, Profitability, and Investment.
 We’ll explore these more later.